krastins/tinkerit/TrueRandom/README.md

 # Compatibility

 TrueRandom currently functions on the Arduino Diecimila, Duemilanove, 168 and 328 based Arduinos.
 It does not yet function on the Arduino Mega.
-TrueRandom uses Analog 0\.
+TrueRandom uses Analog 0\. by default or other analog pin specified by `setPin` method.
 Do not connect anything to this pin.
 These restrictions may be removed in future versions of this library.

 # Download

-[Download TrueRandom library.](http://tinkerit.googlecode.com/files/TrueRandom.zip) Extract the zip file, and copy the directory to your Arduino libraries folder.
+[Download an archive of tinkerit repo.](https://github.com/krastins/tinkerit/archive/refs/heads/main.zip) Extract the zip file and copy the `TrueRandom` directory to your Arduino libraries folder.

 # What happens when you use the Arduino random() function?